aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the point on the value axis where the category axis crosses it.

+**Remarks**

 The number should be a integer when it applies to category axis.
 And the value must be between 1 and 31999.

 **Returns:**
 double